 GRAY WOLVES are listed as “ENDANGERED” in all of AL, AR, CA, CO, CT, DE, FL, GA, IA, IN, IL, KS, KY, LA, MA, MD, ME, MI, MO, MS, NC, ND, NE, NH, NJ, NV, NY, OH, OK, PA, RI, SC, SD, TN, TX, VA, VT, WI, and WV; and portions of AZ, NM, OR, UT, and WA as follows: (1) Northern AZ (that portion north of the centerline of Interstate Highway 40); (2) Northern NM (that portion north of the centerline of Interstate Highway 40); (3) Western OR (that portion of OR west of the centerline of Highway 395 and Highway 78 north of Burns Junction and that portion of OR west of the centerline of Highway 95 south of Burns Junction); (4) Most of Utah (that portion of UT south and west of the centerline of Highway 84 and that portion of UT south of Highway 80 from Echo to the UT/WY Stateline); and (5) Western WA (that portion of WA west of the centerline of Highway 97 and Highway 17 north of Mesa and that portion of WA west of the centerline of Highway 395 south of Mesa).
 Mexico [Source- https://ecos.fws.gov/ecp0/profile/speciesProfile?spcode=A00D%5D

-Lines on a map, or the historical regional distribution of a species, should not be used to determine whether or not a species is entitled to legal protections.
+Lines on a map or comparisons of current range with the historical regional distribution of a species, should not be used to determine whether or not a species is entitled to legal protections.
 In other words, just because there are fewer bears in one particular region than another, is not a sound scientific rationale to list the species as “endangered”.
-Factors such as the current range, population trends, and the health of the overall population should be the deciding factors on whether or not a species is “endangered” rather than comparisons to historic range.
+Factors such as the current range, population trends, and the health of the overall population should be the deciding factors on whether or not a species is “endangered” rather than arbitrary comparisons to a species historic range.

 So why does the USFWS and State wildlife agencies spend tens of millions of dollars and collude with radical environmental groups to expand the ranges of these two high impact predators into areas near human settlements?
 Why list gray wolves as “endangered” in states such as Florida and Ohio, Tennessee, Vermont, and Nevada?
 Why promote grizzly bear expansion through an inter-connecting corridor system throughout the western United States?
 Simple.
 Range expansion and legal protection of high impact predators is a punishment for the sins of humanity.
 We are told that people have moved in and pushed these innocent wild animals to the brink of extinction.
 They were here first.
 We need to give them back their homes.
 It’s only fair that wolves and bears are returned to the land that was unjustly taken from them by hordes of evil people building homes, communities, and cultivating the land.